-Interviews begin in early February.
+Interviews begin early in the month following the start of job postings (e.g. February for the summer work term).
 The first three days of interviews will be held on-campus.
 When you arrive for an on-campus interview, stop by the front desk in the Co-op Office to check in and a member of the Co-op Team will let you know which room the interview will be held in.